Valibot Guide

 Introduction

-In this guide, we’ll walk through how to use Valibot to add collection schemas to your projects.
+In this guide, we’ll walk through how to use Valibot to add schema validation to your file system.
 Using Valibot ensures that your targeted files conform to an expected structure, providing type safety and validation.

 Before You Begin

-Before you start, make sure you have a basic understanding of how collections work in renoun.
-If you’re new to collections, check out the Collections Guide.
+Before you start, make sure you have a basic understanding of how the File System API works in renoun.
 We’ll also be using MDX files in this guide, so make sure you’re familiar with the MDX Guide as well.

 Using Valibot

-Valibot is an open-source schema library for TypeScript, designed with bundle size, type safety, and developer experience in mind.
-Let’s look at how you can use Valibot to add schema validation to your collections in renoun.
+Valibot is the open-source schema library for TypeScript, designed with bundle size, type safety, and developer experience in mind.
+Let’s look at how you can use Valibot to add schema validation to your file system in renoun.

 Install